strongbox/strongbox/CONTRIBUTING.md

 # Pull Requests

-Please, follow the following basic rules when creating pull requests.
+Please, follow these basic rules when creating pull requests.
 Pull requests:
 * Should:
   * Be tidy
   * Easy to read